His Bitter Half

 His Bitter Half is a 1950 Warner Bros.
 Merrie Melodies short, directed by Friz Freleng with a story by Tedd Pierce.
 The cartoon was released on May 20, 1950, and stars Daffy Duck.
 The voices are performed by Mel Blanc and Martha Wentworth.

 Both His Bitter Half and Freleng's 1962 Yosemite Sam short Honey's Money have a similar plot: a fortune-seeking bachelor marrying an ugly mean widow, whose true personality is revealed only after the wedding, and, after forced to do backbreaking housechores, being made to care for her child, introduced (to both the main protagonist and the audience) only after the marriage is legalized.
 The child in both shorts is named Wentworth; here, Wentworth is a normal sized brat who causes trouble, with Daffy suffering the consequences of his son's actions.
-(In Honey's Money, Wentworth's heavy weight is a problem for Sam, but his attitude is friendly to Sam, who tries to get rid of him to keep the money for himself.)
+(In Honey's Money, Wentworth is a giant 3-year-old whose heavy weight is a problem for Sam, but his attitude is friendly to Sam, who tries to bump him off to keep the money for himself.)
 The differing personalities of the two Wentworths results in different executions for each cartoon.

-His Bitter Half was reused as a clip in a 1986 TV special where Daffy tells his life's struggles in an attempt to produce a movie about Duck Dodgers.
+His Bitter Half was reused as a clip in a 1980 TV special where Daffy tells his life's struggles in an attempt to produce a movie about Duck Dodgers.
+The latter part of the title is a pun on the phrase "better half", meaning someone's romantic partner.

 Plot

-Daffy learns that a "refined, lady duck" with an income is seeking someone to marry.
+Daffy learns that a refined lady duck with a high income is seeking someone to marry.
 After the requisite courtship and marriage, Daffy looks forward to a life of luxury.
-However, the woman—an oversized lady duck whose personality is as domineering as her size—immediately orders Daffy to do the housework; when Daffy objects, his bill is slapped off his face.
-After an afternoon of exhausting tasks, he is startled by the appearance of Wentworth, a rambunctious duckling whom Daffy wants nothing to do with.
+However, the lady duck, whose personality is as domineering as her size, immediately orders Daffy to do the housework.
+After an afternoon of exhausting tasks, he is startled by the appearance of the lady duck's rambunctious son Wentworth, whom Daffy wants nothing to do with.